 The IRUNS welcomes contributions by scholars from all countries and especially encourages exchanges between Iranian and non-Iranian scholars.
 English-language reviews of books written in Persian and other languages are also welcomed.

-The Journal is published biannually in English.
+The Journal is published biannually in English/French.

 Joint foreword by Djamchid Momtaz and Mohammad Reza Ziaii Bigdeli to the first volume of the IRUNS: